deeplearning4j/deeplearning4j/quickstart.md

 		java -cp "lib/*" org.deeplearning4j.example.mnist.RBMMnistExample

 Now you should see evidence that the neural net has begun to train.
 Look at the second-to-last number on the right hand side below.
+It should be decreasing.
 That’s the measure of the net’s error reconstructing a numeral image.
-As you can see, the error is decreasing, which means the net is learning, and all is well in the world.
+If the error shrinks, that means your net is learning, and all is well in the world.

 ![Alt text](../img/learning.png)